Code-Institute-Submissions/ValentinHacked-MS1-Project_AugResub/README.md

     -  #### Returning Visitor Goals

-     As a Frequent User, I want to check to see if there are any news regarding possible changes of the classes schedule, prices, addition of new facilities or new events.
+     As a Frequent User, I want to check to see if there is any news regarding possible changes in the classes schedule, prices, addition of new facilities, or new events.

 -  ### Design
     -  #### Colour Scheme
         -   The two main colours used are black and orange.

     -   #### Typography
-        -   The Ubuntu font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.Ubuntu is a modern, strong looking font that is perfectly suited for a website like AlphaFitness
+        -   The Ubuntu font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+Ubuntu is a modern, strong-looking font that is perfectly suited for a website like AlphaFitness

      -   #### Imagery
         -   Imagery is important.
 The large, landing background image is designed to be striking and catch the user's attention.
 It also has a modern, energetic aesthetic.